Top 5 This Week

 What makes Quebec City unique as a North American destination?

-Quebec City (800,000 metropolitan), whose fortified Old Town is the only fortified city north of Mexico, is Canada’s most historically coherent city — a European cityscape of narrow streets, stone buildings, and the Château Frontenac (the most photographed hotel in the world) on a dramatic cliff above the St Lawrence River.
+Quebec City (around 840,000 metropolitan), whose fortified Old Town is the only fortified city north of Mexico, is Canada’s most historically coherent city — a European cityscape of narrow streets, stone buildings, and the Château Frontenac (the most photographed hotel in the world) on a dramatic cliff above the St Lawrence River.
 The Old City divides into Haute-Ville (Upper Town, within the fortification walls, with the Citadelle — an active military installation and National Historic Site — and the Dufferin Terrace promenade overlooking the river) and Basse-Ville (Lower Town, with the Place Royale — the cradle of French civilization in North America, where the first permanent French settlement was established in 1608 — and the Quartier Petit-Champlain, the most intact 17th-century streetscape in North America).
 The Quebec Winter Carnival (early February) — the world’s largest winter carnival, with ice sculptures, the Bonhomme Carnaval mascot, and the night parade — transforms Quebec City into the winter celebration capital of North America for 10 days.

 What does the Laurentians region offer north of Montreal?